web-platform-tests/rfcs/rfcs/remote_channel.md

 awaited.
 The final return value after the promise is resolved is sent back and forms the async return value of the `executeScript` call.
 If the script throws, the thrown value is provided as the result, and re-thrown in the originating context.
-In addition an `exceptionDetails` field provides the line/column numbers of the original exception, where available.
+In addition an `exceptionDetails` field on the response provides the line/column numbers of the original exception, where available.

-In addition there is a `RemoteWindow.executeScriptNoResult(fn, ...args)` method.
-This works the same way except no channel is passed, and so no result is returned.
-This can be useful in case the script does something like trigger a navigation, so there's no need to synchronize the navigation starting (which will close the socket) with writing the response.

 TODO: the naming here isn't great.
-In particular a `RemoteWindow` could actually be some other kind of global like a worker, and `start_window()` is a pretty nondescript method name.
+In particular a `RemoteWindow` could actually be some other kind of global like a worker, and `start_window_channel()` is a pretty nondescript method name.

 #### Navigation and bfcache